Relocating is a unique experience

-One thing that may be a challenge is making new friends.
-Something that usually happens very naturally now has to be achieved promptly and it doesn’t help that you are a stranger, either.
+One thing that can be challenging when you move abroad is making new friends.
+Something that usually happens without you realizing it, has to be achieved promptly when you just moved abroad.
+Of course, it doesn’t help that you are a stranger, either.
 But if you keep an open mind, a friendly attitude and actually leave the house, it is almost impossible not to meet people you like to be around.
-Here are, in more detail, things you can do to accelerate the process.
+Here are some pieces of advice on what you can do to accelerate the process.

 The way people become friends differs from culture to culture.
-Some are very open from the beginning; others need time to warm up.
-Some cultures value having a vast network of contacts; others prefer having less, but very close friends.
+Some are very open from the beginning; others need some time to warm up.
+In some cultures having a vast network of contacts is highly valued; others prefer having less, but very close friends.
 Remember, of course, that those can be clichés and every person you’re dealing with is an individual, not simply, for instance, “a German”.
 Become aware of your own culture as well so you understand how it affects your expectations towards other people.
 If you’re from a more open-hearted culture, don’t be disheartened if people need longer to open up than you’re used to and don’t push them.

 Another example of differences across cultures is friendliness vs. honesty, i.e. should you always truly express your opinion even if you’re hurting or insulting someone by doing so?
 When in doubt, rather go for being nice, but don’t fade into characterlessness.

 Time to finally use the few words of German you remember from high school!

 Learning a language to a degree where you can engage in more meaningful conversations takes quite some time, of course.
 But even by trying, you show that you’re interested in your local friends’ culture.